SixLabors/docs/articles/imagesharp/formatconversion.md

 ## Convert JPEG to WebP

-Use a WebP encoder when you want to move a photographic source to a more modern delivery format:
+Save with a WebP extension for the default WebP output, or pass a WebP encoder when you want to set a delivery policy such as lossy output and a specific quality value:

 ```csharp
 using SixLabors.ImageSharp;